jaberg/skdata/README.txt

 skdata (scikit-data)
 ====================

-Skdata is a library of datasets for empirical computer science.
-Lots of disciplines such as machine learning, natural language processing, and computer vision have data sets.
-This module makes the most popular and standard datasets (even the big awkward ones) easy to access from Python programs.
+Skdata is a library of data sets for machine learning and statistics.
+This module provides standardized Python access to toy problems as well as popular computer vision and natural language processing data sets.

 The project is hosted at github: http://jaberg.github.com/skdata